UCSCSciComm/.github/profile/README.md

 # UCSC Science Communication Program

 A place to store and publish code for interactive charts and maps for Science Notes features and other projects.

 ### How to use

 - First create a personal GitHub account by clicking the `Sign up` button on the [GitHub home page](https://github.com/).
+Setting up [two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa) for your account is *strongly recommended*.
 - Share your GitHub user name with Peter Aldhous (paldhous@ucsc.edu)
 - Peter will create a repository in this Organization for you with the format `firstname-lastname` (where `firstname` and `lastname` are your names).
 - Navigate to your repository online at `https://github.com/UCSCSciComm/firstname-lastname`.